kyrikakis/hailo_tappas_ros2/README.md

 [    4.545602] hailo 0000:01:00.0: Firmware was loaded successfully
 [    4.572371] hailo 0000:01:00.0: Probing: Added board 1e60-2864, /dev/hailo0
 ```
-## Build the container and open a shell
+## Quick Start: Hailo Tappas with Docker Compose
+To build and run the service:
 ```
-docker compose build
-docker compose up -d hailo-tappas-service
+docker compose build && docker compose up -d hailo-tappas-service
 ```
-Open a shell inside the container
+To access the container shell:

 ```
 docker compose exec hailo-tappas-service /bin/bash
 ```
-OR

-This project is fully configured for Dev Containers, just open it in VSCode using the Dev Containers extension skipping the above steps.
+**Alternatively, use VS Code Dev Containers:**

+Open this project in VS Code with the Dev Containers extension for a fully pre-configured development environment, bypassing manual Docker commands.

 # Use Cases

 ## Face recognition

-A Face regognition ROS2 node based on this [example](https://github.com/hailo-ai/tappas/blob/v3.31.0/apps/h8/gstreamer/general/face_recognition/README.rst) tappas application.
-Running face detection, face recognition and object detection in parallel.
-Publishing the detection data and video to ROS2 topics and exposing services for saving embeddings into a local gallery file.
+This ROS 2 node implements face recognition based on the **Hailo 8** tappas application example found [here](https://github.com/hailo-ai/tappas/blob/v3.31.0/apps/h8/gstreamer/general/face_recognition/README.rst).
+Building upon the original example, this node extends functionality by adding object detection alongside face detection and recognition.
+It publishes detection data and video streams to ROS2 topics and provides services for saving embeddings to a local gallery file.

-The application is getting the most out of **Hailo 8** while keeping the CPU consuption on the host in relative low levels.
-The sweet spot for running smoothly is at 15 fps on HD video resolution, enough for most of the use cases.
-There is a parameter allowing you to skip the object detection inference and it can easily go up to 30 fps.
+Pushing the **Hailo 8** to **85%-95%** capacity, this node achieves high performance with relatively low host CPU consumption.
+A smooth **15 FPS** at **HD** video resolution is attainable, suitable for many applications.
+For increased frame rates, a parameter allows disabling object detection, potentially reaching up to **30 FPS** or more.

+Furthermore, the original tappas [gallery](https://github.com/hailo-ai/tappas/blob/v3.31.0/core/hailo/plugins/gallery/gallery.hpp) has been modified, porting it to Python and enhancing its functionality.
+This includes support for multiple embeddings per person and the ability to add or remove embeddings during runtime.
+The modified gallery implementation can be found [here](hailo_tappas_ros2/hailo_common/hailo_common/embeddings_gallery.py).

 ![Face Recognition and Yolo](hailo_face_recognition/hailo_face_recognition/resources/face_recognition.gif)